- Craig most likely had a parent, grandparent, or great-grandparent who was 100% British & Irish. This person was likely born between 1860 and 1920.

 - Craig most likely had a parent, grandparent, or great-grandparent who was 100% Scandinavian.
 This person was likely born between 1860 and 1920.

-- Craig most likely had a great-grandparent, second great-grandparent, or third great-grandparent who was 100% French & German.
-This person was likely born between 1800 and 1860.
+- Craig most likely had a third-great-grandparent, fourth-great-grandparent, fifth-great-grandparent, or sixth-great-grandparent who was 100% French & German.
+This person was likely born between 1710 and 1800.

-- Craig most likely had a third great-grandparent, fourth great-grandparent, fifth great-grandparent, sixth great-grandparent, or seventh great (or greater) grandparent who was 100% Finnish.
+- Craig most likely had a third-great-grandparent, fourth-great-grandparent, fifth-great-grandparent, sixth-great-grandparent, or seventh-great- (or greater) grandparent who was 100% Iberian.
 This person was likely born between 1680 and 1800.

 How to interpret this result

 - This module uses Craig's Ancestry Composition results to estimate the generation range where he is likely to have had a single relative who descended from a single population.

 - These results may be helpful for learning about one's genealogy, in figuring out from which ancestors a particular ancestry may have been inherited, or for piecing together the history of their likely migrations.